1978 Houston Astros season: April

+The Astros turned their first triple play on an Opening Day on April 6, and third in club history, Though the contest began auspiciously for Houston, they fell to the Cincinnati Reds, 11–9, at Riverfront Stadium.
+Terry Puhl cranked a home run to lead off the game and season, and César Cedeño and Joe Ferguson joined Puhl with longballs.
+During the bottom of the seventh, Joe Sambito relieved and struck out Dan Driessen.
+On a botched double steal, Ferguson gunned down George Foster, while Joe Morgan was caught in a rundown between second and third base to turn the triple play.
+Cedeño hit his second career home run on Opening Day, while Ferguson did likewise for the second consecutive Opening Day.

+On April 21, Houston turned another triple play at Dodger Stadium, marking their second instance to have turned two within the same season, (Note: July 16 and September 17, 1971.) while being the first to occur within the same month.
+Simulating a Hollywood ending, the Dodgers had led during the top of the eighth inning, 6 to 5, when catcher Joe Ferguson cranked a three-run home run to put Houston ahead, 8 to 6.
+Ken Forsch pitched the bottom of the ninth, and Bill Russell and Reggie Smith both singled, resulting in runners on first and second for Ron Cey.
+Cey slashed a liner to Bob Watson, which he snagged, stepped on first, and spun and rifled the ball to Roger Metzger.
+Metzger raced ahead of Russell to the bag to effectuate their trifecta, and ice an 8–6 triumph over the Los Angeles.

 May

 On May 20, José Cruz got the Astros off to fast start with a two-run first-inning bomb as they lifted off on the Atlanta Braves, 13–0.
-He never looked back, capturing both career highs of four hits and six runs batted in (RBI), and added a stolen base.
+Cruz never looked back, capturing both career highs of four hits and six runs batted in (RBI), and added a stolen base.
 Denny Walling connected for his first major league home run, and added three RBI.
 Enos Cabell collected three hits as Astros hitters struck out just once.
-In his second straight shutout, J. R. Richard was brilliant, striking out 8 to yield a game score of 80, while, at the plate, he added a hit, run scored and an RBI.
+In his second straight shutout, J. R. Richard was brilliant, striking out 8 to furnish a game score of 80, while, at the plate, he added a hit, run scored and an RBI.

+For the week ended May 21, J. R. Richard hurled two complete game shutouts, winning both decisions with six hits and, in spite of, ten bases on balls surrendered, to go with 17 strikeouts landed.
+Hence, Richard was credited with the NL Player of the Week accolade.

-Three wild pitches in one inning on May 30 during an overwise gem of an outing by J. R. Richard set up the lone run of the contest to score as the San Francisco Giants prevailed, 1–0.
+Three wild pitches in one inning on May 30 marred an otherwise gem of an outing by J. R. Richard.
+The temporary fluctuation in control set up the lone run of the contest to score as the San Francisco Giants prevailed over Houston, 1–0.